Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 Kade’s eyes widened as his head turned toward Rian.
 “He’s a capsuleer,” he said, his tone rising with disbelief.

 The captain forced a ragged breath.
 “Help me... inside,” he managed.
-“Then return to the Oracle’s access point... and wait.”
+“Then return to the Oracle’s access port... and wait.”

 They obeyed.
 The two men lifted him carefully, guiding his body toward the small, egg-shaped pod at the center of the hold.
 Thick cables and fluid lines snaked across the chamber’s walls, converging on the vessel like veins feeding a heart.